genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/0a_fundaments.md

 ### Business components

-Business components combine with technical components for financial markets-specific integration and functionality.
+Business components combine with technical components to provide key functionality and connections for working in financial markets:

-These components and their capabilities can be seen here:

 | EXAMPLE BUILDING BLOCKS / COMPONENTS	 |                    CAPABILITIES                    |
 |---------------------------------------|:--------------------------------------------------:|